AndrewTake/2420_assign2/README.md

 npm init
 npm i fastify

-Go to /var/www and put your index.html file in there make sure that hello_world.service is in /etc/systemd/system make sure that caddy.service is in /etc/systemd/system make sure that Caddyfile is in /etc/caddy/Caddyfile use systemctl daemon-reload to restart server systemctl restart caddy.service inside of /opt/node put your src/index.js files. make sure to install node
+Go to /var/www and put your index.html file in there <br />
+make sure that hello_world.service is in /etc/systemd/system <br />
+make sure that caddy.service is in /etc/systemd/system <br />
+make sure that Caddyfile is in /etc/caddy/Caddyfile <br />
+use systemctl daemon-reload to restart server <br />
+systemctl restart caddy.service <br />
+inside of /opt/node put your src/index.js files. make sure to install node <br />